 Condensation is more prevalent in the cooler months of the year, also known as ‘condensation season’.
 This is attributed to a lower surface temperature and decreased ventilation within a property i.e. windows not being opened.

 The health risks associated with mould growth in buildings are generally confined to agricultural exposure and include:

 Other health effects have been reported but have not been proven.
 If there is concern over an occupant’s health, a health professional such as your local GP should be consulted immediately.

 However, it is worth taking into consideration that there has been some in-depth studies from peer reviewed papers, which found the following:

 Health Alert published by University Health Publishing and John Hopkins Medicine

 ‘’Just because a particular mould can produce toxins doesn’t mean it will.
 Even if the mould is producing toxins, a person must breathe in a sufficient dose to be affected.
 It is highly unlikely that you could inhale enough mould in your home or office to receive a toxic dose’’

 American College of Occupational and Environmental Medicine council on scientific Affaris.
 Evidence-Based Statement.
 Adverse Human Health Effects Associated with Molds in the indoor Environment.
 JOEM 2003: 470-478

 ‘’Current scientific evidence does not support the proposition that human health has been adversely affected by inhaled mycotoxins in the home, school or office environment’’

 It should be known that there have been some associated health effects associated with a damp environment but not exclusively to the presence of mould.
-Therefore, it is important that emphasis is placed on correcting source of damp.
-This is confirmed by the world health organisation and the Institute of Medicine. (www.forensic-applications.com/moulds/sok.html)
+Therefore, it is important that emphasis is placed on correcting the source of damp.
+This is confirmed by the World Health Organisation and the Institute of Medicine. (www.forensic-applications.com/moulds/sok.html)